Can the Best Magazine in Texas Be Saved?

 “Sometimes Tim would give orders that were obviously directly from Paul,” said the former staffer.
 “When he gets in trouble, he backpedals and fudges things up.”

-In his statement to the Beast, Hobby noted, “Editor-in-Chief Tim Taliaferro's communications with Bumble publicists may have incorrectly appeared to be a blurred line between the editorial and business sides of the magazine.
-When it comes to Texas Monthly's journalism, even the appearance of impropriety can be damaging and is not acceptable.
+In his statement to The Daily Beast, Hobby noted, “Editor in Chief Tim Taliaferro’s communications with Bumble publicists may have incorrectly appeared to be a blurred line between the editorial and business sides of the magazine.
+When it comes to Texas Monthly’s journalism, even the appearance of impropriety can be damaging and is not acceptable.
 Taliaferro has acknowledged his misstep and regret to our staff, who care deeply about upholding the highest standards of journalism.”

 Meanwhile, after the CJR piece, social media had already begun essentially eulogizing the award-winning publication.
 In response, Nicole Cliffe—a writer and co-founder of The Toast—created a Twitter thread of the magazine’s best pieces in tribute this week.